A Clever Concept With Disappointing Execution

-Lastly, the clips are a pain to close when it’s snowy/slushy.
-They’re near impossible with mitts on.
+Lastly, as I’ve mentioned the clips are a pain to close when it’s snowy/slushy.
+They’re nearly impossible with mitts on.

 With regards to snow, the Saddle 2 doesn’t fair well because the top panels are only mildly sloped.
 They don’t shed snow when the tent is pitched taut, and once the fabric starts to sag then the top panels become concave and definitely won’t be shedding any snow (see snowy picture several pics up).
 To be fair, TarpTent doesn’t sell this as a 4 season tent, but I don’t think an inch or two of snow falls outside the realm of reasonable 3 season use.

 My experience with TarpTent is that they’ve always been middle of the road in terms of build quality.
-Their gear doesn’t exude quality like the fine products from companies like Locus Gear, Hanchor, Katabatic and Patagonia, but it’s not sloppy work like Bear Paw Wilderness Designs and to a less flagrant extent, Six Moon Designs and Zpacks.
+Their gear isn’t artisan like the fine products from companies like Locus Gear, Hanchor and Katabatic, but it’s not sloppy work like Bear Paw Wilderness Designs and to a less flagrant extent, Six Moon Designs and Zpacks.